No violations of COVID-19 safety found at Atlantic County office building

 Pulliam's Dec.
 9 letter did make three recommendations, however, not related to the complaints.

-It included providing a check-off sheet on each floor showing the date and tiem when cleaners disinfect high touch areas.
+It included providing a check-off sheet on each floor showing the date and time when cleaners disinfect high-touch areas.

 Levinson said such sheets are already provided showing the dates of cleanings, but the times would also be added.